scalar/scalar/documentation/integrations/dotnet.md

 # Scalar.AspNetCore Integration

 The `Scalar.AspNetCore` package provides a simple way to integrate the Scalar API reference into your .NET 8+ application.
-This documentation covers configuration options for `Scalar.AspNetCore`, such as OAuth use cases, CDN configuration, and other settings available through the [`ScalarOptions`](https://github.com/scalar/scalar/blob/main/packages/scalar.aspnetcore/src/Scalar.AspNetCore/Options/ScalarOptions.cs) class.

 ## Basic Setup